Pettigrew State Park: Recreation

 Lake Phelps and the Scuppernong River are both open for fishing.
 The North Carolina Wildlife Resources Commission (NCWRC) has established fishing regulations, such as catch and length limits, that are meant to enhance sport fisheries in public waters such as Lake Phelps and the Scuppernong River.
 The NCWRC has had regulations in place at Pettigrew State Park since 2002.
 The regulations specify that anglers may keep largemouth bass that are greater than 20 inches (50.8 cm) or between 14 and 16 inches (35.6-40.6 cm).
 This rule was put in place to increase the number of trophy fish, fish over 20 inches (50.8 cm).
 Additionally the NCWRC stocks Lake Phelps with bluegill and they have begun a program to reintroduce alewife and blueback herring via fish ladder on Bee Tree Canal from the Scuppernong River.

-Pettigrew State Park has three pavilions and one large picnic area available on a first come, first served basis.
+Pettigrew State Park has one large picnic area available on a first come, first served basis.
 Three hiking trails pass the shore of Lake Phelps and wind through the woods.